Transparency and Reporting

 Sustainability Reporting Guidelines

 The Global Reporting Initiative (GRI) is an independent institute that has general guidelines on sustainability reporting.
-Your business can use these guidelines to communicate the success of your business based on sustainability reporting.
-GRI offers a handbook to help small and medium-sized enterprises (SMEs) apply the GRI guidelines.
+Your business can use these guidelines to communicate its success based on sustainability reporting.
+GRI offers to help small and medium-sized enterprises (SMEs) apply the GRI guidelines.

 The Transparency Benchmark is a yearly survey of the content and quality of CSR reported by Dutch companies.
 The Transparency Benchmark does not issue an opinion on social performance.
 So, a high score for the Transparency Benchmark does not mean that a company no longer faces any social problems.
 Instead, the score shows how transparent a business is in CSR communication.